 Nothing is normal right now, including the creative process for content creators.
 Many bloggers and influencers are struggling to maintain the same quality of photos while self-isolating/social distancing because they’re used to working with photographers.
 My content creation routine hasn’t changed much, though.
 Roughly 98 percent of the photos you see on the blog and my social channels are taken by me, including photos with me in them–even for paid brand campaigns.
-I’ve worked with the amazing Pharris Photography team once before and friends and family members help me out when I really need another eye.
+I’ve worked with the amazing Pharris Photography team and Fotos by Whit before (she took the pic above) and friends and family members help me out when I really need another eye.
 But for the most part, self-photography is my bag and I’m snapping away both behind and in front of the camera.

 Today’s post is a self-photography guide to getting a variety of quality shots for your blog and social media accounts.
 I’ve included helpful tips, the tools I love, and several examples of photos I’ve taken utilizing these practices.
 Because you probably want proof that I know what I’m talking about right?
 The tips in this post are specifically for self-photography and assume that you’ve got some of the the basics like lenses, lighting, and composition down.

 Self-photography is simply taking photos of yourself, by yourself.
 Selfies qualify as self-photography but we’re going to elevate your game beyond the basic selfie today, k?
 OG Dash of Jazz readers would know that I started out only taking photos of food and that those photos were not all that.
 I felt my way along, learning from webinars and Instagram until I got comfortable and fairly decent behind the lens.
 Then I realized that photos with me in them performed quite well with y’all and that I had even more to share than my really delicious recipes. 🙂 Around that time, I was preparing to move into my own house so I had to figure out how to take photos of myself, often in action.
 Now that everyone is up to speed, let’s start with my tips for taking photos without assistance.